 We carve and craft our spoons, bowls, sculptures, and other wares by hand from wood that is green, or freshly-cut.
 We thoroughly enjoy exploring and experimenting with bygone production techniques in our work, and pass along that curiosity to others by teaching handtool-oriented woodcarving classes throughout Maine, from multi-day intensives to one-time workshops to instill creativity at local community organizations.

-Our inspiration comes from the natural beauty of Maine, folk and outsider art, the Swedish slöjd educational craft tradition (and the skills it promotes), and the Japanese concept of wabi sabi: finding beauty in the imperfection of the materials with which we work, and in our own abilities as the creators of these objects.
+Our inspiration comes from the natural beauty of Maine, folk, outsider, and vernacular art and craft, the Swedish slöjd educational craft tradition (and the skills it promotes).
+Our overarching goal with our craft is to seek beauty in the imperfection of the local and found materials with which we work, and in our own abilities as the human creators of these objects.

 Our mindset comes from the intense man-made environment of New York, where we were both raised.
 We are self-taught craftspeople with an artistic bent, and were both shaped by the ethos and drive of the DIY punk scene of NYC.

 When not creating with wood, we can be found selling our wares at fine craft shows from Maine to New York and experimenting with other natural materials, including metal handtools and wild clay.
-When we're really not working, we can be seen hiking the trails and beaches of Acadia with our rescued pitbull, Bella.
+When we're really not working, we can be seen hiking the trails and beaches of Maine with our rescued pitbull, Bella.

 2020: Aaron was selected as a recipient of the Maine Artist Fellowship Award provided by the Maine Arts Commission, an independent state agency supported by the National Endowment for the Arts.